paulvha/sps30/README.md

 ## Versioning

+### version 1.4.11 / July 2021
+ * Fixed error handling in Getvalues()

+### version 1.4.10 / February 2021
+ * Fixed typos in autodetection for Nano BLE 33 / Apollo3 for SoftwareSerial detection

 ### version 1.4.9 / October 2020
  * added example15 and Example16 to display the SPS30 output on an LCD